Vowel: Height

 The parameter of vowel height appears to be the primary cross-linguistic feature of vowels in that all spoken languages that have been researched till now use height as a contrastive feature.
 No other parameter, even backness or rounding (see below), is used in all languages.
 Some languages have vertical vowel systems in which at least at a phonemic level, only height is used to distinguish vowels.

 Backness

 Vowel backness is named for the position of the tongue during the articulation of a vowel relative to the back of the mouth.
 As with vowel height, however, it is defined by a formant of the voice, in this case the second, F2, not by the position of the tongue.
 In front vowels, such as [i], the frequency of F2 is relatively high, which generally corresponds to a position of the tongue forward in the mouth, whereas in back vowels, such as [u], F2 is low, consistent with the tongue being positioned towards the back of the mouth.

-The International Phonetic Alphabet defines five degrees of vowel backness:
+The International Phonetic Alphabet defines five degrees of vowel backness (sorted according to backness, with the top-most one being the front-most back and the bottom-most being the back-most):